 All 2L and 3L students must meet with their faculty mentor once each semester and have their mentor sign the Mentoring Form.
 The signed form must be submitted to the Registrar's Office.
 Failure to submit the form will result an ADV hold being placed on a student's account until the required form is submitted.
 Please see the Mentoring Program tab for additional information.

 Course lists are available on both the Law school web pages and the University Registrar’s web page.
 The Law School’s web pages provide more detailed information, as described below, but the University Schedule of Classes list contains the basic information you will need to register for courses.
-The University Schedule of Classes for the spring term is currently being updated and should be available by October 9, 2017.
+The University Schedule of Classes for the fall term is currently being updated and should be available around March 1, 2018.
 The Law School's web pages are also being updated and will be completed by the registration appointment period.

 University Registrar Information